Canley: History

 Canley is known as the site of the main factory of the Standard Motor Company and was all open farmland before 1916.
 The initial factory was built around 'Ivy Cottage', near the Canley Train Halt and was first used in 1916 to build First World War fighter aircraft.
 'Standard' cars were produced there from 1918 onwards.
 The factory continued to expand over the site throughout the 1920s and most significantly just before the Second World War when two additional Shadow Factories were added.
 Production of Standard and Triumph cars continued until car production ceased in August 1980 as part of British Leyland's rationalisation, although the Triumph brand survived until 1984 with the last Triumph badged car being built at the Cowley plant near Oxford.

 Some of the Triumph car factory site was retained as a technical centre until the mid-1990s but was successively demolished thereafter.
 A commemorative sculpture of the Standard-Triumph badge now stands on the site of the works, on Herald Avenue, close to the Standard Triumph Club, which is now the only remaining building of the industrial complex where thousands of Coventry people once worked.

 Sir Henry Parkes (1815–1896), Australian statesman and five times Premier of New South Wales, was born in Canley, in a cottage off Moat House Lane.
-Canley Fire Station is in Sir Henry Parkes Road near to the A45.
-A school named after him in Canley has been demolished.
+Canley Fire Station is located in Sir Henry Parkes Road near to the A45.
+A school named after him in Canley was demolished in 2006.